Macon A Difference Day 2010click here to see slideshow

 On Saturday, April 17, 2010, R-MC held its annual Macon-A-Difference Day.
 200 Students, faculty and staff volunteered close to 600 hours to help beautify the campus and Town of Ashland.
 Projects in Ashland and Hanover County, Virginia included cleaning up local parks, streams, planting flowers and planting trees.
 This event is held each year in conjunction with Earth day.

 Collectively, R-MC students have already amassed nearly 7,000 volunteer hours this year.
 Nearly 50 students spent an alternative Spring Break in Florida for a combined 950 hours with Habitat for Humanity and 130 hours for a Haiti Relief project.
 Students in R –MC’s Greek organizations contributed more than 4,500 hours of collective service to the community, collected 550 pounds of canned food, donated 60 inches of hair for Locks of Love, 21 toys for Toys for Tots and more than $7,500 to various organizations.
 In addition, more than $6,000 was raised on campus and given to the Red Cross & Partners in Health for Haiti Earthquake Relief.

-Media interested in more information about Macon a Difference Day, R-MC’s environmental initiatives or volunteer efforts should contact Pam Harris Cox at 752-3712, email@example.com or Anne Marie Lauranzon at 804-752-7317, firstname.lastname@example.org.
+For more information about R-MC’s sustainability initiatives o r Macon-A-Difference Day, please contact Pam Harris Cox at 752-3712, email@example.com or Anne Marie Lauranzon at 804-752-7317, firstname.lastname@example.org.